 Good Lord, where do we even begin?
 We are Darin and Heather Maroni, and we’ve got four great kids that range in age from mid 20's to a mighty munchkin of 8 (yes we are stuck in perpetual teenagerdom).
 We look at buildings that are falling apart and no one wants to touch with a ten foot pole and think, "What if we...".

 Our journey together began in 2008 in the classic, "A girl walks into a bar" story.
-Darin was an investor in a then brand new bar in downtown Austin, TX, and Heather and a friend walked in for what was supposed to be opening night to check out the place, and the rest is history.
-We had our first date the next night, and the rest as they say is history.
+Darin was an investor in a then brand new bar in downtown Austin, TX, and Heather and a friend walked in for what was supposed to be opening night to check out the place.
+We had our first date the next night, and the rest, as they say, is history.

 We think the good life is pretty simple: friends and family, community, good food, travel, and a glass of wine on the porch.
 We feel privileged to be able to breathe life and love into houses that no one else wants.
 We walk in and see what a house wants to become, not the disaster it is at the moment.
 Each project is special, and imagining the new stories that will take place inside after it is made beautiful again is one of our favorite things.
 We haven't met a house that scared us off yet- that's how crazy we are.

 Here is a story about us an our work that appeared in the Knoxville News Sentinel in November of 2018:

 Couple flips 100-year-old houses with unstable foundations and termite-infested walls